-2020 has been a very interesting year, and it is finally coming to a close.
-For many of us, this is a huge relief, but others are still struggling.
-We know it is not easy but, we at MamaBear wanted you to know there are resources out there if you or your family need assistance while continuing to navigate this time.
+2022 has been a very interesting year, and it is finally coming to a close.
+To start 2023 off positively, we at MamaBear wanted you to know there are resources out there if you or your family need assistance from community resources to food banks and well-being providers.

 Churches and Libraries